guylev38/aoc2022/README.md

-# aoc2022
+# Advent Of Code 2022 Solutions 🎄
-My solutions to Advent Of Code 2022 in Python
+My solutions to Advent Of Code 2022 in Python.